-There is evidence that pevonodistat treatment is effective in shrinking your type of cancer.
-It is not possible to know now if the study drugs will stabilize your disease faster compared to the usual approach.
+There is evidence that nivolumab is effective in stabilizing your type of cancer and other type of cancers that have spread to limited number of places.
+However, it is not possible to know now if the nivolumab treatment will benefit you compared to the usual approach.
 This study will help the study doctors learn things that will help people in the future.